Handy1913/NHS_London_Cancer_62_day/README.md

 A detailed method, along with python code instructions, can be find in the methodology+python code section.

-The project and its findings are presented through an interactive dashboard and a PDF report.
+The project and its findings are presented through an interactive dashboard (Health analytics Dashboard) and a PDF report.